Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Zero-cycles on smooth cubic surfaces

-We now prove Proposition \ref{theonouvellecoray}. \begin{proof}[Proof of Proposition \ref{theonouvellecoray}(a)] Given a smooth cubic surface over a field $K$ of characteristic $0$, having a $0$-cycle of degree $1$, we know by Coray's Theorem \ref{theocoray} that $S$ has a point of degree $1,\,4$ or $10$, so we only have to study effective $0$-cycles of degree $10$ on $S$.
+We now prove Proposition \ref{theonouvellecoray}. \begin{proof}[Proof of Proposition \ref{theonouvellecoray}(a)] Given a smooth cubic surface $S$ having a $0$-cycle of degree $1$ over a field $K$ of characteristic $0$, we know by Coray's Theorem \ref{theocoray} that $S$ has a point of degree $1,\,4$ or $10$, so we only have to study effective $0$-cycles of degree $10$ on $S$.
 Let $z\in {\rm CH}_0(S)$ be such a cycle.
 Then, if $z'=z+2h_3$, we have ${\rm deg}\,z'=16=h^0(S,\mathcal{O}_S(3))-3$, hence by Lemma \ref{leeffective}, the cycle

 is effective of degree $11=h^0(S,\mathcal{O}_S(2))+1$.
 We can thus apply the vector bundle method of Section \ref{secvb} with $l=2$.
 As furthermore we have $h^0(S,\mathcal{O}_S(3))-{\rm deg}\,z'=8$, we can apply Proposition \ref{prokeyprop} with $s=3$ and conclude that the cycle $z''-h_3$ is effective.
 As ${\rm deg}\,z''=8=h^0(S,\mathcal{O}_S(2))-2$, we get an effective $0$-cycle of degree $4$ by applying Lemma \ref{leeffective}. \end{proof}